trivoldus28/xray-challenge-eval/eval/README.md

 ## Submission

 To make sure that your submission of `test` is evaluated correctly, please take note of the following items:
-- The submission is a single .h5 file.
+- The submission is a single .h5 file named `submission.h5`.
 - The dataset name should be `submission`.
 - In nm, the data offset and shape in nm should be exactly (3267,3267,3267) and (33066,33066,33066) - that is, the center 33um^3 of the provided raw volume.
     - **This is different from `validation` where the GT skels limited us to the center 23um^3 sub-volume**.
 Make sure that you set the ROI correctly for `test` vs `validation` when running segmentation.